 1.2 Whistle Blower Policy

-In terms of the Corporate Compliance Program, the Company has also formulated a 'Whistle Blower Policy' with an objective of encouraging the employees to raise any concern about Bayer's operations and working environment, including possible breaches of Bayer's policies and standards, values or any laws within the country or elsewhere, without fear of adverse managerial action being taken against such employees.
-It basically enables the employees to report their concerns which would be looked into and if found appropriate, would be fully investigated and acted upon.
+In terms of the Corporate Compliance Program and the Listing Agreement, the Company has a 'Whistle Blower Policy' with an objective of encouraging the employees and the Directors of the Company to raise any concern about Bayer's operations and working environment, including possible breaches of Bayer's policies and standards, values or any laws within the country or elsewhere, without fear of adverse managerial action being taken against such employees.
+It basically enables the employees as well as Directors to report their concerns which would be looked into and if found appropriate, would be fully investigated and acted upon.

 1.3 Policy for Prevention of Sexual Harassment

 Bayer's quest for competitive excellence consists of its commitment to lawful and ethical conduct and adherence to Bayer values.
 Integrity, honesty and respect for people remain some of its core values.
 The Company is committed to provide a safe & conducive work environment to its employees and expects them to combine "Expertise with responsibility".
-Bayer's 'Policy for Prevention of Sexual Harassment' has been formulated to prohibit, prevent or deter any acts of sexual harassment at workplace and to provide the procedure for the redressal of complaints pertaining to sexual harassment, thereby providing a safe and healthy work environment.
+Your Company has formulated 'Policy for Prevention of Sexual Harassment' to prohibit, prevent or deter any acts of sexual harassment at workplace and to provide the procedure for the redressal of complaints pertaining to sexual harassment, thereby providing a safe and healthy work environment.